OODEval: Evaluating Large Language Models on Object-Oriented Design: CLUE: Class Likeness Unified Evaluation Metric

 Note that, irrespective of whether \( n > m \) or \( n \leq m \), the optimal matching similarity is normalized by \( n \), where \( n \) denotes the cardinality of the element set in the reference model.
 This design choice fundamentally distinguishes CLUE from other similarity metrics and underscores the mandatory presence of a designated reference model.
 In the CLUE algorithm, similarity computation is inherently anchored to the reference model: missing elements in the candidate (i.e., \( n > m \)) incur a penalty, whereas extraneous elements in the candidate (i.e., \( n \leq m \)) are disregarded.
 In this paper, we select the Hungarian algorithm\cite{9548600} to implement the optimal matching due to its high speed with \(O(n^3)\) complexity and its guarantee of a global optimum.
 It is particularly suitable when $n$ is not large, and in this paper $n<20$.

-Prior to implementing the optimal matching, a similarity matrix \( ES \) must be constructed.
-Each entry in the \( ES \) matrix is derived by computing the semantic similarity between two strings, as defined in Definition~\ref{def:string_semantic_similarity}.
-Specifically, we employ the CodeBERT \cite{feng-etal-2020-CodeBERT} model to generate embedding representations for \( s_1 \) and \( s_2 \), and subsequently calculate the string semantic similarity using the cosine similarity function.
-Furthermore, we examine the impact of alternative underlying embedding models on CLUE's performance in Section~\ref{sec:ablation_study_on_semantic}.

-\begin{definition}[String Semantic Similarity] Let \( \sigma(s_1, s_2) \in [0,1] \) be a similarity function to calculate the semantic similarity between the string \(s_1\) and the string \(s_2\). \end{definition}

 In class relationship designing, multiplicity constraints between two classes are typically denoted by numeric or symbolic labels at each end of the relationship.
-However, the string semantic similarity measure introduced earlier (Definition~\ref{def:string_semantic_similarity}) fails to adequately capture the similarity of these constraints.
-To address this limitation, we define relationship multiplicity similarity (Definition~\ref{def:multiplicity_similarity}) for any pair of class relationships as follows.
+However, the string semantic similarity measure introduced earlier in Definition~\ref{def:string_semantic_similarity} fails to adequately capture the similarity of these constraints.
+To address this limitation, we define relationship multiplicity similarity for any pair of class relationships, as a domain-informed heuristic grounded in UML semantics, as shown in Definition~\ref{def:multiplicity_similarity}.